wo-language/wo/justifications.md

 Code communicates and guarantees that it achieves something when ran by a computer.
 These two fight with each other in ways I won't be able to describe fully here.
 Intention seems to be an important part of Go's design, and I believe it is important.
 Just keep this in mind for later.

-I believe that comments are to compensate for code that doesn't communicate.
+I believe that adding comments is to compensate for code that doesn't communicate.
 They should be rarely used in practice, only for things like magic constants and documentation.
 Even with documentation, it should be obvious what a function is going to do from its name.
 The syntax and style of a language along with the programmer's design of the code, such as identifier names and logical design, all contribute to the given "intent" of the program.
 Therefore:

 - The compiler should not force you to be vague.
   - and preferably should help you to be clear.
 - You should avoid being vague when given the choice.
   - Like in variable and function names.

+It's our job to pay attention to details, but let's still make it as easy on ourselves as possible.

 The current state of Go's compiler forces you to be vague, and their style designs recommend using vague variable and function names.
-This isn't exactly a criticism, but just a description of how Go has appeared to me.
+This isn't exactly a criticism, but just a description of how Go appears to me.

 ### To restrict or to allow